 Our intention remains to provide meaningful experiences and help transform lives through positive and powerful custom adventures.
 The current COVID‐19 pandemic has made this more difficult, but not impossible.
 In order to minimize risk, it is important that there be a cooperative understanding among CWRAG and our guests.
 We hope this overview provides a foundation for that communal awareness.

-We are always willing to work with our guests to maximize their wellbeing and safety.
-In terms of experiences, educational trainings, and trips, our staff and your health has always been our top priority.
+We are always willing to work with our guests to maximize their well-being and safety.
+In terms of experiences, educational training, and trips, our staff and your health have always been our top priority.